Danger in Mexico?

 Does the following fit your preconceptions?

 Mexican authorities report that more than 1,800 people have been killed in the city since January 2008.
-Additionally, this city…experienced more than 17,000 car thefts and 1,650 carjackings in 2008.
+Additionally, this city…experienced more than 17,000 car thefts and 1,650 carjackings in 2008 (note: as of 2016 people killed per month was averaging about 40).

-The statistics in that quote from a U.S. State Department warning are scary indeed, but they’re not about Mexico City.
+The statistics in that quote from a U.S. State Department warning were scary indeed and may continue to be, but they’re not about Mexico City.
 They’re from much smaller Ciudad Juarez, ground zero in a drug gang war that is raging out of control along the U.S. border.
 These days, it’s far safer to be in the Western Hemisphere’s biggest metropolis than it is to be in the countryside of Chihuahua.

 The problem is, old reputations die hard and most people spend more time watching political pundits and celebrity gossips on TV news than they do reading about what’s really going on around the world.
-For those who only get their news from television, rebels are still fighting in Nicaragua, there’s a civil war in Guatemala, and Mexico City is not a place you want to visit on purpose.
+For those who only get their news from television, Mexico City is not a place you want to visit on purpose.
 Meanwhile, they haven’t learned enough to know that Moscow averages 15 murders a day, but nearly any Mexican resort area is quite safe.
 They don’t know that you’re quite unlikely to get robbed in Colombia any more, but The Vatican qualifies as pickpocket capital of the world.

 Danger / No Danger in Mexico